eleanorbeers/WorkoutSuggestionApp/README.md

 ## **Data**

-## **Model Specifications**
+## **Model Details**
-While transfomer models are most commonly used for their applications in NLP tasks, this task involves a less-common usage of transformers: continuous variable prediction.
-The nature of my Strava data is nonlinear and is sequential (time-series).
-It also has aspects of micro-seasonality, as each week has longer and shorter runs within the week, progressing longer and faster over time as my training continues.
-The complex nature of this data justifies the usage of a more complex prediction model, which is where the usage of transformer architecture arises.
-The attention mechanism used in transformers makes them well-equipped to handle sequential data and generate predictions.
-While transformers are heavier models than a simpler model, like a multiple linear regression, my dataset is relatively small, meaning the computational load of training a more complex model with this data would also be relatively small.
+While transformer models are most commonly used for their applications in NLP tasks, this task involves a less common usage of transformers: continuous variable prediction.
+My Strava data is nonlinear, sequential (time-series), and exhibits micro-seasonality, with each week including longer and shorter runs that progressively increase in distance and speed as training continues.
+The complex nature of this data justifies the use of a more sophisticated prediction model, which is where transformer architecture comes into play.
+The attention mechanism in transformers makes them well-suited to handling sequential data and generating predictions.
+Although transformers are more computationally intensive than simpler models, such as multiple linear regression, my dataset is relatively small, so the computational load of training a more complex model remains manageable.

-See specific model specifications below:
--
+To perform this task, I am using a simple Encoder-Decoder Transformer architecture.
+The encoder processes the inputs and extracts features, while the decoder generates predictions based on these features.
+The model incorporates a self-attention mechanism and multi-head attention, which are key to its effectiveness for this task.
+The self-attention mechanism allows each token to attend to every other token in the sequence, capturing dependencies within the data—ideal for time series.
+The multi-head attention mechanism enables the model to focus on different parts of the sequence simultaneously.

+However, Transformers do not inherently handle the order of tokens, which is important for identifying patterns in sequential data.
+To address this, a positional encoding is added to the input data, allowing the model to understand the relative positions of tokens within the sequence and capture position-dependent patterns.

+Model Parameters:
+- Input Dimensions: 5 features per data point (distance, pace, time of week, workout type, elevation gain)
+- Hidden Dimensions: 128 (large hidden layer size increases model capacity)
+- Attention Heads: 8 (allows the model to focus on different parts of the input sequence)
+- Number of Layers: 4 (allows the model to capture complex relationships in the data
+- Output: A single value (output_dim = 1), representing the predicted pace